 The two simplest criteria for identifying ACE in hidden variable DAGs are known as the back-door \citep{pearl2009causality, robins86new} and front-door \citep{pearl1995causal} criteria.
 The back-door criterion involves identifying a set of variables that blocks all confounding paths between the treatment and the outcome.
-In contrast, the front-door criterion assumes the existence of one or more mediating variables that fully mediate the causal effect of the treatment on the outcome, while not being influenced by the same sources of unmeasured confounding between the treatment and outcome.
-Estimating the back-door functional has been extensively explored in the literature, with methods ranging from straightforward plug-in and inverse probability weighting estimators \citep{robins86new, hahn1998role, hirano2003efficient} to more involved influence function-based estimators, such as one-step corrected and targeted minimum loss-based estimators \citep{bickel1993efficient, van2000asymptotic, bang05doubly, tsiatis2007semiparametric, van2011targeted, double17chernozhukov}.
-Estimating the front-door functional has also been thoroughly investigated \citep{fulcher19robust, guo2023targeted}.
+In contrast, the front-door criterion assumes the existence of one or more mediating variables that fully mediate the treatment's effect on the outcome, while not being subject to the same unmeasured confounding between treatment and outcome.
+Estimating the back-door functional (also known as the adjustment or g-formula) has been extensively explored in the literature, with methods ranging from straightforward plug-in and inverse probability weighting estimators \citep{robins86new, hahn1998role, hirano2003efficient} to more involved influence function-based estimators, such as one-step corrected plug-in and targeted minimum loss-based estimators \citep{bickel1993efficient, van2000asymptotic, bang05doubly, tsiatis2007semiparametric, van2011targeted, double17chernozhukov}.
+Estimating the front-door functional has also been thoroughly investigated \citep{fulcher19robust, guo2023flexible}.